-- Oil a small cast iron skillet (about 6-7 inches in diameter).
+- Oil a small cast iron skillet (6-9 inches in diameter).
 You can also use a small pie plate.
 See Tips and Tricks above regarding the size.

-- Let cool for at least 10 minutes (this allows it to set, so don't move it).
+- Let cool for at least 10 minutes (this allows the pizookie to set).

 - Cut and enjoy!